MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/configure-microsoft-threat-experts.md

     :::image type="content" source="../../media/mte/mte-applicationconfirmation.png" alt-text="The Microsoft Threat Experts application confirmation in the Microsoft 365 Defender portal" lightbox="../../media/mte/mte-applicationconfirmation.png":::

-5. After you receive your welcome email, you'll automatically start receiving targeted attack notifications.
+5. After you receive your welcome email, you'll automatically start receiving Endpoint Attack Notifications.

 6. You can verify your status by visiting **Settings > Endpoints > General > Advanced features**.
 Once approved, the **Endpoint Attack Notification** toggle will be visible and switched **On**.